 - Installation work on the fan as well as final inspection have been completed in their entirety ⇒ Chap.
-6 [▶ 31], ⇒ Chap.
-7 [▶ 40]. - Initial and subsequent placement in service is only to be completed by authorized mounting personnel. - Secure the isolation switch with a personal padlock to prevent unauthorized energization until all checks and preparations have been carried out.
-Hang tag on isolation switch. - ► For free sucking or blowing out installation of the fan: Before energization, ensure that no one remains in the hazardous area of the inlet and/or outlet connections. - ▶ Do not place a fan in service that is iced over.
-Pieces of ice can then come off and cause serious injuries and material damage.
+6 [ 35], ⇒ Chap.
+7 [ 42]. - ▶ Initial and subsequent placement in service is only to be completed by authorized mounting personnel.

+- energization until all checks and preparations have been carried out.
+Hang ▶ For free sucking or blowing installation of the fan: - Before energization, ensure that no one remains in the hazardous area of the inlet and/or outlet connections. ▶ Do not place a fan in service that is iced over.
+Pieces of ice can then come - off and cause serious injuries and material damage.
 Do not remove ice from the fan forcibly or with chemical deicers. - ▶ An electrician is responsible for energization of the fan.

-8.2 Carrying out placement in service
+82 Carrying out placement in service

-Open the shut-off or damper valves of the fan's supply air duct and discharge duct
+Open the shut-off or damper valves of the fan's supply air duct and discharge duct.

-8.2.1 Check motor rotation direction
+Check motor rotation direction 8.2.1

-- Briefly turn the fan on and off with the isolation switch. - Check motor rotation direction and compare with direction of rotation arrow on the fan housing. ⇒ Chap.
+- Briefly turn the fan on and off with the isolation switch. - · Check motor rotation direction and compare with direction of rotation arrow on the fan housing.

+⇒ Chap.
 4.2 [▶ 22].